Learn Tailwind CSS: Customization & Extension Guide

 4. Extending for larger breakpoints 📱📏.

-To add a new breakpoint for larger screen size, you can simply extend the screens object with your desired value.
+To add a new breakpoint for a larger screen size, you can simply extend the screen object with your desired value.
 For example:

 module.exports = {